robustUTEP/msp430-m1/README.md

 ## 3. Install Homebrew

-Homebrew is a package manager for MacOS that you'll use to install the required tools.
+Homebrew is a package manager for macOS that you'll use to install the required tools.

 From within your terminal, execute the following to install [Homebrew](https://brew.sh/):
 ```bash